 A UX designer’s work can range from creating colour palettes to deciding the brand guidelines for an entire site.
 He/she is also involved in creating site wireframes, graphics, mockups, site architecture, running user tests and/or A/B tests to check effectiveness of different website versions, plus leveraging analytics to make optimised designs.
 Duties of a UX designer require knowledge of HTML, CSS, Photoshop, Illustrator, Mockingbird, Google Analytics, site mapping, user flows, etc.

 The job market for UX designers is on an upswing as major corporations like Google, LinkedIn, and a host of start-ups have started using design-ethos to drive site and app traffic.
-As per Bureau of Labor Statistics, job opportunities in the web development field (Web programmers, Web designers, Webmasters) are expected to grow at a rate of 27% between 2014 and 2024.
+As per Bureau of Labor Statistics, IT jobs in the web development field (Web programmers, Web designers, Webmasters) are expected to grow at a rate of 27% between 2014 and 2024.

 At the pace with which technology is advancing and creeping into almost all the industries, different business realms and operations have converged to create avant-garde operational models.
 Consequently, professionals can no longer afford to not stay abreast of these changes.
 Whether it’s finance, marketing, or designing, technology has been taking over and offering a competitive advantage.